fabric8io/fabric8/docs/quickstarts/index.md

 ## Fabric8 Quickstarts

 Fabric8 ships with a set of quickstarts which shows you how to build a docker image and run it on Kubernetes / OpenShift.
-All quickstart can either run directly by checking it out from the [fabric8-quickstarts GitHub organization](https://github.com/fabric8-quickstarts) or run as an archetype.
+A quickstart can either be run directly by checking it out from the [fabric8-quickstarts GitHub organization](https://github.com/fabric8-quickstarts) or run as an archetype.